 Vapor, on the other hand, dissipates more quickly and usually has a much milder odor.
 When comparing smoke vs vapor, vapor is generally considered a more discreet and socially considerate option.
 This makes dabbing an attractive alternative to smoking for those who live in close quarters with others or simply want to minimize their impact on their surroundings.

-Continuing to Learn the Benefits of Vaporizing Concentrates
+What Are the Benefits of Vaporizing Concentrates?

 Dabbing allows users to enjoy the full spectrum of cannabinoids and terpenes without the harshness of smoke.
 This results in a more flavorful and potent experience, with many users reporting that they need less product to achieve the desired effects.